MSU President Lou Anna Simon Resigns Amid Anger Over Handling of Nassar Scandal

 On Wednesday, after Nassar was sentenced to 40 to 175 years in prison, Michigan State President Lou Anna Simon announced she would step down.
 She spent her entire four-decade career at the university, and has been president since 2004.

 With calls for Simon’s resignation intensifying, on Friday the university’s eight-member board of trustees opted to give her a vote of support.
 But two trustees eventually joined those calling for Simon to step down.
-“Unfortunately, through this terrible situation, the university has been tone deaf, unresponsive, unapologetic and insensitive to the victims,” said trustee Dianne Byrum.
+“Unfortunately, through this terrible situation, the university has been tone deaf, unresponsive, unapologetic, and insensitive to the victims,” said trustee Dianne Byrum.

 The resignation letter Simon released on Wednesday night helps illustrate that point.
 It starts with Simon mentioning her own anguish along with that of the victims: “The last year and a half has been very difficult for the victims of Larry Nassar, for the university community, and for me personally.”